What is 5G mmwave technology ?

 |CP (Cyclic Prefix) duration||10.4 ns||0.6 µs||1 µs|

-Following are the advantages/merits of the 5G millimeter wave.
+Following are the advantages or benefits of 5G mmwave technology.

-These benefits make 5G in millimeter wave as one of the strong contender for the future of mobile wireless
+These advantages make 5G in millimeter wave as one of the strong contender for the future of mobile wireless communication domain.

 • Provides larger bandwidth and hence more number of subscribers can be accommodated.